Fibre bundle framework for unitary quantum fault tolerance: Example II: Toric codes and string operators

 \section{Example II: Toric codes and string operators}

 In Section \ref{sec:transversal}, we studied the restriction fibre bundles for transversal gates acting on QECCs with a fixed distance.
 We claim that we can build a similar picture for string operators acting on the toric code \cite{Kitaev1} while preserving the number of each type of defects.
 Some crucial features in this case will be different from those for transversal gates and are very much worth noting.
-We have not gone through the details, but we believe that an analogous, albeit more complicated, picture can be constructed for Kitaev's quantum double model based on any finite gauge group $G$.
+At the end of this section, we describe how to apply the same picture for Kitaev's quantum double model based on any finite gauge group $G$ or for more general Levin-Wen string net models.

 Note that the toric code is a QECC of distance about $\sqrt{N}$, and the string operators we will be working with are transversal operations.
 Therefore, the fibre bundle picture from Section~\ref{sec:transversal} would be a valid way of understanding these gates.
-However, in this section we will develop a different picture that emphasizes the geometric structure of the toric code, and will therefore be likely to generalize to other topological codes.
+However, in this section we will develop a different picture that emphasizes the geometric structure of the toric code and can be generalized to other topological codes.

 We focus on the case of the toric code with a number of defects, and fault-tolerant gates performed by moving the defects on the torus.
 As we shall elaborate in this section, a defect can be moved a small distance using gates acting only locally, making this an appropriate set of fault-tolerant gates for the toric code and the 2D $(s,t)$-geometrically local error model, as discussed in Section~\ref{sec:local_errors}.
-In Sections~\ref{sec:toric_string} and \ref{sec:discrete_string}, we introduce the toric code with defects and the standard method of moving defects around via string operators.
-However, the string operators are discrete operations, so in Sections~\ref{sec:continuous_toric} and \ref{sec:toricM}, we develop an elaboration of the model which allows defects to be moved continuously.
-The technical details of this construction are rather involved, but ultimately they enable us to show in Section~\ref{sec:toric_flatFPP} that we can apply the picture developed in Section~\ref{sec:geoFT}, with a flat connection for the two usual fibre bundles over a subset $\M$ of the Grassmannian to this example as well.
-In our construction, $\M$ is isomorphic to the space of configurations of defects on the torus with a ``hard-core'' constraint preventing the defects from getting too close to each other.
-Finally, in Sections~\ref{sec:toricmonodromy} and \ref{sec:toricfreedom}, we comment on a few aspects of the construction.